jbarratt/serialized-hugo/content/post/2019/custom_new_tab/index.md

 date: 2019-09-25T23:43:32Z
 lastmod: 2019-09-25T23:43:32Z
 description: "New tab real estate is precious, and most of us let the browser maker pick what goes there.
 It's time to take it back!"
+summary: "Setting up a custom new tab page for your browser is a great way to make your most frequently accessed pages, and useful contextual information, a simple click away.
+This post explores a simple framework to turn fragments of markdown and HTML into a useful new tab experience."
 draft: false
 ---